 “Highlighting a multitude of glocal, sociopolitical, and aesthetic-ethical transcodes, Locating Taiwan Cinema in the Twenty-First Century explores the complex trajectory of identity formation, structural transformation, and cultural dynamics of the island state since 2000.
 The multidisciplinary approach illuminates the ways in which global uncertainties, unstable cross-strait relations, local economic disparities, contested gender subjectivities, ethnic and intergenerational tensions, transregional post-truth disinformation, and social media, among others, have an unprecedented impact on people’s lives both on and off the screen.
 This volume is an essential sourcebook for students in world cinema.” —Ping-hui Liao, University of California, San Diego

 "In Locating Taiwan Cinema in the Twenty-First Century, Professors Paul G. Pickowicz and Yingjin Zhang situate Taiwan cinema in the ever-evolving Sinosphone and Asian spheres as both a historical articulation, a transregional undertaking, and a multimedia construct.
 In thirteen chapters, the volume identifies local, colonial, and global contestations, introduces multiple genres and discourses, and ponders the social and political implications of cinema as a unique manifestation of the island as it encounters the world.
-Historically informed and methodologically engaged, Pickowicz and Zhang’s book is sure to be an invaluable resource for those interested in the cultural dynamics of Taiwan cinema in the world context." —David Wang, Harvard University
+Historically informed and methodologically engaged, Pickowicz and Zhang’s book is sure to be an invaluable resource for those interested in the cultural dynamics of Taiwan cinema in the world context." —David Der-wei Wang, Harvard University

 "Since the heyday of New Taiwan cinema in the twentieth century, Taiwan cinema has ventured into innovative forms of popular genre, documentary, and social activism.
 Filmmakers have forged regional alliances, addressed the fraught relationship with the PRC, and reflected on global migration patterns.
 The kaleidoscopic collection of essays in this volume offers a pioneering survey and in-depth analysis of these themes, dwelling on some of the most notable movies and directors of the 21st century." —Yomi Braester, University of Washington